Trupocket

 Error Code Description Solution

-UNAUTHORIZED Invalid or expired token Sign in again to get new token
+unauthorized Invalid or expired token Sign in again to get new token

-RATE_LIMIT_EXCEEDED Too many API calls Wait for rate limit reset or upgrade plan
+rate-limit-exceeded Too many API calls Wait for rate limit reset or upgrade plan

-VALIDATION_ERROR Invalid request data Check field requirements
+validation-error Invalid request data Check field requirements

-NOT_FOUND Resource doesn't exist Verify IDs are correct
+not-found Resource doesn't exist Verify IDs are correct

-PLAN_LIMIT_EXCEEDED Exceeded plan limits Upgrade to higher plan
+plan-limit-exceeded Exceeded plan limits Upgrade to higher plan

 8. Code Examples